GLEAM: Learning to Match and Explain in Cross-View Geo-Localization: Abstract

 \section{Abstract}

 Cross-View Geo-Localization (CVGL) focuses on identifying correspondences between images captured from distinct perspectives of the same geographical location.
 However, existing CVGL approaches are typically restricted to a single view or modality, and their direct visual matching strategy lacks interpretability: they only determine whether two images correspond, without explaining the rationale behind the match.
-In this paper, we present GLEAM-C, a foundational CVGL model that unifies multiple views and modalities—including UAV imagery, street maps, panoramic views, and ground photographs—by aligning them exclusively with satellite imagery.
-Our framework enhances training efficiency through optimized implementation while achieving accuracy comparable to prior modality-specific CVGL models through a two-phase training strategy.
-Moreover, to address the lack of interpretability in traditional CVGL methods, we leverage the reasoning capabilities of multimodal large language models (MLLMs) to propose a new task, GLEAM-X, which combines cross-view correspondence prediction with explainable reasoning.
-To support this task, we construct a bilingual benchmark using GPT-4o and Doubao-1.5-Thinking-Vision-Pro to generate training and testing data.
-The test set is further refined through detailed human revision, enabling systematic evaluation of explainable cross-view reasoning and advancing transparency and scalability in geo-localization.
+In this paper, we present GLEAM-C, a foundational CVGL model that unifies multiple views and modalities by aligning them exclusively with satellite imagery.
+Our framework improves training efficiency through optimized implementation and achieves accuracy comparable to prior modality-specific CVGL models via a novel two-phase training strategy.
+To address interpretability, we further propose GLEAM-X, a novel task that combines cross-view correspondence prediction with explainable reasoning enabled by multimodal large language models (MLLMs).
+We construct a bilingual benchmark using commercial MLLMs to generate training and testing data, and refine the test set through rigorous human revision for systematic evaluation of explainable cross-view reasoning.
 Together, GLEAM-C and GLEAM-X form a comprehensive CVGL pipeline that integrates multi-modal, multi-view alignment with interpretable correspondence analysis, unifying accurate cross-view matching with explainable reasoning and advancing \textbf{G}eo-\textbf{L}ocalization by enabling models to better \textbf{E}xplain \textbf{A}nd \textbf{M}atch.
 Code and datasets used in this work will be made publicly accessible at \url{https://github.com/Lucky-Lance/GLEAM}.